Xilinx/xacc/docs/events.md

 The HACC Tech Talks are a series of webinars covering a broad range of topics related to AMD Adaptive Compute.
 Each session is 1 hour, with two 30-minute talks in each session.

-## Heterogenous Accelerated Computing Workshop in Taiwan

-Heterogenous Accelerated Computing Workshop in Taiwan (13 August 2025), co-hosted by AMD University Program and NTU.
-This event brings together global leaders in heterogeneous and accelerated computing to share their latest research and applications in energy-efficient graph processing, FPGA-based machine learning, and heterogeneous cluster design.
-Find out more [here](workshop_taiwan.md).

 <!--
 ### HACC Tech Talk 18